malik23023/DevOps_Course2024/Blogs/blog1.md

-# Blog 1: A Conspiracy: WASM Replacing Docker
+# Blog 1: A Conspiracy: WASM Replacing Docker-with DEMO

 ### Key Topic
 Exploring whether WebAssembly (WASM) can replace Docker or complement it in modern software ecosystems.